RosettaCommons/documentation/application_documentation/rna-assembly.md

 You need two files:

--   The [[fasta|rna-denovo#fasta]] fasta file: it is a sequence file for your rna.
+-   The [[fasta file]]: it is a sequence file for your rna.
 The fasta file has the RNA name on the first line (after \>), and the sequence on the second line.
 Valid letters are a,c,g, and u.
 The example fasta file is available in `        rosetta_tests/integration/tests/rna_denovo/       ` .

 -   The secstruct secondary structure file: the secondary structure that you are assuming.
 This file needs to be a text file with one line, giving the RNA secondary structure in dot bracket notation.
 For example '((....))' denotes a hairpin structure in which the first two and last two bases are paired.

 Optional additional files:
 --------------------------

--   A [[Constraint File Instructions|constraint-file]] constraints file.
+-   A [[constraint file]].
 This can specify bases that should make contact, based on experimental or phylogenetic information.
 See below for an example.
 -   Native pdb file, if all-heavy-atom rmsd's are desired.
-Must be in Rosetta's PDB [[Format|loops-file#format]] for RNA.
+Must be in Rosetta's PDB [[Format|rna-denovo#File-Format]] for RNA.

 How to run the job
 ------------------